bbc/rd-apmm-python-lib-mediagrains/README.md

 ## submodules

-This repo currently uses two git submodules.
-Their checkout is automated by the Makefile.
+This repo currently uses a git submodule.
+The checkout is automated by the Makefile.

-submodules/rd-ips-core-lib-cog2

-is used to get a header file for processing to make a python file containing certain enumerated types needed for compatibility with our C++ implementations.

 submodules/nmos-common